EMERGING MARKETS-Mexican peso rises after retail sales data, Banxico minutes

 May 26 (Reuters) - Currencies in Latin America rose on Thursday, with the Mexican peso strengthening for a third day after upbeat retail sales data even as the central bank meeting minutes highlighted persistently high inflation.

-The peso MXN= gained 0.3% after data showed retail sales in Mexico rose 0.4% in March from February.
+The peso MXN= gained 0.3% after data showed retail sales in Mexico rose 0.4% in March from February, and 3.8% from a year earlier.

 "The strength on the Mexican peso is related to this sequence of positive activity data lately and really adds to the story that the Mexican economy started 2022 more positively than everyone expected, in spite of the tightening cycle by Banxico and the Fed risks that continue to accumulate," said TS Lombard economist Wilson Ferrarezi.